 With many older tracker mortgages, particularly those drawn before 2008 this eventuality had not been foreseen, and it is therefore possible that, if negative Base Rates did come to pass, customers with these older mortgages could end up being paid to borrow by their Bank or Building Society!

 Mortgages linked to the ECB lending rate will normally be a Euro mortgage.
-These can be attractive to those with a property in the Eurozone or whose income is in Euros, as it reduces the risks of the exchange rate moving against them.
+These can be attractive to those with a property in the Eurozone or where the mortgagee has an income that is paid in Euros, as it reduces the risks of the exchange rate moving against them.
 If you are reliant on the fortunes of the Eurozone rather than the UK you may wish to consider such a loan, but do be aware that interest rates are a very blunt tool with which to manage the economy across the very different economic situations facing the different Eurozone countries.
 Libor mortgages only tend to be offered on very large loans - typically to corporate bodies, or those with very large Buy to Let portfolios.

 Our service provides mortgages from the 'whole of market' meaning that, rather than just one mortgage being considered for you, a wide range of products with differing features, terms, rates and policies can be offered.
-This choice is a key benefit of our service.
+This choice is a key benefit of our service, as is the fact that in almost all cases you fees are charged for providing you with a mortgage quotation.
+This can save you up to £500 over using an alternative company.